ahadali153/findandseek/journals/eli_spicer.md

 Today I realized how important patience is when handling issues and also how much can get done when you time manage appropriately.

+## July 28th, 2023

+Today, I worked on:

+Documentation and CSS

+I worked on getting the documentation ready for submission as well as fixing various CSS for the Nav Bar and Account Page.

+Today I realized how far we have come, not just our app, but our team as well.
+From concept to development, we have done a lot and I am proud of us!